Skip to main content

 Urgent (Vision-Threatening)

-• Optic nerve compression from thyroid disease
+• Optic nerve compression from thyroid eye disease

 Elective

-• Exposure keratopathy (cornea drying)
+• Exposure keratopathy from poor eyelid closure

 Types of Decompression